prantlf/detached-navigation/README.md

 make fix test
 ```

-When you check the test coverage after running the tests, you need to rebuild the output files, because the `esm` plugin caches them and would not allow `nyc` to supply the instrumented ones:
+When you check the test coverage after running the target `test`, you will need to rebuild the output files, because the `esm` plugin caches them and would not allow `nyc` to supply the instrumented ones:

 ```
 make clean coverage
 ```

-Before releasing a new version, a clean re-built and re-test should be done:
+Before releasing a new version, a clean re-built and re-test including code coverage should be performed:

 ```
 make new